MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ---
 # Capture asset conditions with spatial markup in HoloLens 2

 Remote Assist can be used to capture procedures and defects during jobs such as an inspection or while performing a repair.
 As an example, a technician can use Remote Assist on the HoloLens to capture photos of the equipment they are inspecting to highlight defects like wear and corrosion.
-The photos can then be viewed and downloaded from the Remote Assist web app by stakeholders within the organization, such as a service manager or site superintendent.
+The photos can then be viewed and downloaded from the Remote Assist UCI app by stakeholders within the organization, such as a service manager or site superintendent.

-In this article, you will learn how to use the HoloLens 2 to view asset records created from the Remote Assist web app and capture photos of assets with spatial markup.
+In this article, you will learn how to use the HoloLens 2 to view asset records created from the Remote Assist UCI app and capture photos of assets with spatial markup.

 ## Prerequisites